 The multicluster-controlplane

-is a lightweight Open Cluster Manager (OCM) control plane that is easy to install and has a small footprint.
+is a lightweight Open Cluster Management (OCM) control plane that is easy to install and has a small footprint.
 It is more efficient, lightweight, and cost-effective, while improving OCM scalability and support for edge scenarios.

-The benefits of these improvements are as follows:
+The benefits of these improvements include:

 - Quick Startup: The lightweight control plane instance can be started within a very short time, making it easier to consume.
 This reduces resource consumption and lowers costs.